reymon359/up-to-date-react-template/README.md

 This kind of thinking makes updating and renewing the project packages to be forgotten and never done.
 This is why I made this _always up to date_ React Template which always will have the **dependencies updated without making the project fail**.

 How?
 Adding the [renovate bot](https://github.com/renovatebot) to check for dependencies updates and also to submit PRs to update them.
 Also, set up a CI with [GitHub Actions](https://github.com/features/actions) to always check that the build passes with the updated dependencies in the PR before merging it with master.
+[Here](https://www.ramonmorcillo.com/auto-update-dependencies-safely-github-actions/) I explain the full process.

 I did not add any styling library to leave that personal option to the user.
-Although I am planning to add [Storybook](https://storybook.js.org/) to it.

 ## Setup the project